shibowo/BRC-MovementFunk/README.md

 ## Credits
 Huge thanks to these individuals, this mod would not be the same without them.
 - YuriLewd ("And Yuri said, "Let there be MovementPlus" and there was MovementPlus." -Genesis 1:3)
+- Queen2222 for the MovementFunk banner and icon

 - RackBox
 - FracturedStar
 - LIMBSMITH